-Student behavior that is not consistent with the Student Conduct Code is addressed through an educational process that is designed to promote safety and good citizenship and, when necessary, impose appropriate consequences.
-The following are the grounds upon which student discipline can be based:

-1. Dishonesty, including:

-A. Cheating, plagiarism, or other forms of academic dishonesty that are intended to gain unfair academic advantage.

-B. Furnishing false information to a university official, faculty member, or campus office.C.
-Forgery, alteration, or misuse of a university document, key, or identification instrument.

-D. Misrepresenting one's self to be an authorized agent of the university or one of its auxiliaries.

-- 2. Unauthorized entry into, presence in, use of, or misuse of university property. - 3.
-Willful, material and substantial disruption or obstruction of a University-related activity, - or any on-campus activity. - 4.
-Participating in an activity that substantially and materially disrupts the normal operations of the university, or infringes on the rights of members of the university community. - 5.
-Willful, material and substantial obstruction of the free flow of pedestrian or other traffic, on or leading to campus property or an off-campus university related activity.6.
-Disorderly, lewd, indecent, or obscene behavior at a University related activity, or directed toward a member of the university community. - 7.
-Conduct that threatens or endangers the health or safety of any person within or related to the university community, including physical abuse, threats, intimidation, harassment, or sexual misconduct.
+- 2. Grounds for Student Discipline Student behavior that is not consistent with the Student Conduct Code is addressed through an educational process that is designed to promote safety and good citizenship and, when necessary, impose appropriate consequences.
+The following are the grounds upon which student discipline can be based: - 3.
+Dishonesty, including: - 1.
+Cheating, plagiarism, or other forms of academic dishonesty that are intended to gain unfair academic advantage. - 2.
+Furnishing false information to a university official, faculty member, or university office. - 3.
+Forgery, alteration, or misuse of a university document, key, or identification instrument. - 4.
+Misrepresenting one's self to be an authorized agent of the university or one of its auxiliaries. - 4.
+Unauthorized entry into, presence in, use of, or misuse of university property. - 5.
+Willful, material and substantial disruption or obstruction of a University-related activity, or any on-campus activity. - 6.
+Participating in an activity that substantially and materially disrupts the normal operations of the university, or infringes on the rights of members of the university community. - 7.
+Willful, material and substantial obstruction of the free flow of pedestrian or other traffic, on or leading to campus property or an off-campus university - Disorderly, lewd, indecer related activity, or directe community.

-8. Hazing or conspiracy to haze.
-Hazing is defined as any method of initiation or preinitiation into a student organization or student body, whether or not the organization or body is officially recognized by an educational institution, which is likely to cause serious bodily injury to any former, current, or prospective student of any school, community college, college, university or other educational institution in this state (Penal Code 245.6), and in addition, any act likely to cause physical harm, personal degradation or disgrace resulting in physical or mental harm, to any former, current, or prospective student of any school, community college, college, university or other educational institution.
+- 9. Conduct that threatens or endangers the health or safety of any person within or related to the university community, including physical abuse, threats, intimidation, harassment, or sexual misconduct. - 10.
+Hazing or conspiracy to haze.
+Hazing is defined as any method of initiation or pre-initiation into a student organization or student body, whether or not the organization or body is officially recognized by an educational institution, which is likely to cause serious bodily injury to any former, current, or prospective student of any school, community college, college, university or other educational institution in this state (Penal Code 245.6), and in addition, any act likely to cause physical harm, personal degradation or disgrace resulting in physical or mental harm, to any former, current, or prospective student of any school, community college, college, university or other educational institution.
 The term "hazing" does not include customary athletic events or school sanctioned events.
 Neither the express or implied consent of a victim of hazing, nor the lack of active participation in a particular hazing incident is a defense.
-Apathy or acquiescence in the presence of hazing is not a neutral act, and is also a violation of this section.

-- 9. Use, possession, manufacture, or distribution of illegal drugs or drug- related paraphernalia, (except as expressly permitted by law and university regulations) or the misuse of legal pharmaceutical drugs. - 10.
-Use, possession, manufacture, or distribution of alcoholic beverages (except as expressly permitted by law and university regulations), or public intoxication while on campus or at a university related activity. - 11.
-Theft of property or services from the university community, or misappropriation of university resources. - 12.
-Unauthorized destruction or damage to university property or other property in the university community. - 13.
-Possession or misuse of firearms or guns, replicas, ammunition, explosives, fireworks, knives, other weapons, or dangerous chemicals (without the prior authorization of the campus president) on campus or at a university related activity. - 14.
-Unauthorized recording, dissemination, or publication of academic presentations (including handwritten notes) for a commercial purpose. - 15.
-Misuse of computer facilities or resources, including: - A. Unauthorized entry into a file, for any purpose. - B. Unauthorized transfer of a file. - C. Use of another's identification or password.
+Apathy or acquiescence in the presence of hazing is not a neutral act and is also a violation of this section. - 11.
+Use, possession, manufacture, or distribution of illegal drugs or drug- related paraphernalia, (except as expressly permitted by law and university regulations) or the misuse of legal pharmaceutical drugs. - 12.
+Use, possession, manufacture, or distribution of alcoholic beverages (except as expressly permitted by law and university regulations), or public intoxication while on campus or at a university related activity. - 13.
+Theft of property or services from the university community, or misappropriation of university resources. - 14.
+Unauthorized destruction or damage to university property or other property in the university community. - 15.
+Possession or misuse of a explosives, fireworks, kni chemicals (without the propresident) on campus or

+16. Unauthorized recording, academic presentations (commercial purpose.